 Anne: I usually don't.
-It's just that I'm fed up with driving and paying so much for petrol.
-The buses are crowded and unreliable.
+It's just that I'm fed up with driving and paying so much for gas.
+And the buses are crowded and unreliable.
 So, I thought I'd give this a try.

 Tom: I know what you mean.
 I started using the subway 2 years ago and it's wonderful.
-From the Scott Street Station, it's only a block and a half to our building.
-Going home, the 52nd Street Stop is only 2 blocks from my apartment.
+From the Scott Street Station, it's only a block and a half to our building and going home.
+The 52nd Street Stop is only 2 blocks from my apartment.
 When I was driving, I wasn't getting nearly as much exercise.